pushlabsco/video-background-pro-docs/using-the-shortcode.md

+---
+title: Using the Shortcode
+description: Everything about the [vidbg] shortcode
+---

 # Using the Shortcode

 The shortcode is the backbone of the entire Video Background Pro plugin.
 Whether or not you realize it, every other way to create a video background (metabox, WPBakery, SiteOrigin) all end up using the shortcode to initialize the plugin and add it to your website.